WhoTargetsMe/WhoTargetsMe-FBAdLibrary/README.md

 Make sure your details are correct in config/<FLASK_ENV>.py

-For the first run, `flask db migrate`
+For the first run, `FLASK_ENV=development flask db upgrade`

-Subsequent runs are `flask run`, which run locally on localhost:5000
+Subsequent runs are `FLASK_ENV=development flask run`, which run locally on localhost:5000

 ## Usage